cWilgar/wp-trumps/README.md

 1. Start your server [eg `php -S localhost:8000`]

 1. Navigate to `https://local.example.com/wp/wp-admin` to access wp-admin
-   - Activate all plugins.
+   - Activate all plugins
    - Make sure pretty permalinks is enables for API calls to work

 ## Usage

-This site is hosted on wp-engine at https://carliney.wpengine.com There is a custom endpoint for getting all of the trump card data in a tidy format at https://carliney.wpengine.com/wp-json/wp-trumps/v1/cards/
+This site is hosted on wp-engine at https://carliney.wpengine.com.
+There is a custom endpoint for getting all of the trump card data in a tidy format at https://carliney.wpengine.com/wp-json/wp-trumps/v1/cards/

 ## Deployment